adilmoujahid/Blog/content/2014/Baseball Mathematics.md

 ##5.
 Conclusion
 The techniques and Python code introduced in this tutorial could be extended to build different statistical models and data visualizations.

-All the source code of this tutorial will be uploaded to my github account.
+All the source code and data from this tutorial can be found at this [github repo](https://github.com/adilmoujahid/Sabermetrics-intro).

 ##References
 http://www.swing-smarter-baseball-hitting-drills.com/oakland-as.html